catseye/toolshelf/README.markdown

     toolshelf build Gettysburg-Address

-If there is an ambiguity, one such source will be picked non-deterministically (TODO: perhaps this should be an error?)
+If there is an ambiguity, ♦ an error will occur.  ♦ You may supply the username as well to resolve the ambiguity:

+    toolshelf build alincoln/Gettysburg-Address

+but an ambiguity may still occur.
 In this case, you must add both the host name and the username to resolve the ambiguity:

     toolshelf build github.com/alincoln/Gettysburg-Address